Dr Graham Moore

 - +44 (0)29 208 79054

-- Public Health Agency for Northern Ireland, Belfast (workshop), April 2016;
+Public Health Agency for Northern Ireland, Belfast (invited workshop), April 2016;

-- NIHR Research Design Service, Process evaluation of complex interventions (workshop), Jan 2016;
+NIHR Research Design Service, Process evaluation of complex interventions (invited workshop), Jan 2016;

-- French Institute for Public Health Research, Process evaluation of complex interventions Paris.
+French Institute for Public Health Research, Process evaluation of complex interventions Paris (invited presentation).
 Nov 2015;

-- UKSBM conference, Process evaluation of complex interventions (pre-conference workshop) Dec 2015;
+UKSBM conference, Process evaluation of complex interventions (invited pre-conference workshop) Dec 2015;

 Education and qualifications: